researchart/fse20/submissions/reusable/sgx-porting-methods/README.md

 This work depends on three projects Graphene-SGX, Panoply and Porpoise.
 [Graphene-SGX](https://github.com/oscarlab/graphene) and [Panoply](https://github.com/shwetasshinde24/Panoply) is work of their respective authors.

 We have built Porpoise from scratch (since SCONE is not available publicly) and made the source code available at Public repository on Github [https://github.com/iisc-cssl/porpoise](https://github.com/iisc-cssl/porpoise).
 It is published under GNU General Public License, version 2.
+Porpoise is also archived at [https://doi.org/10.5281/zenodo.3895761](https://doi.org/10.5281/zenodo.3895761)

 Requirements:-